-For the first time in Oscars history, a presenter announced the wrong Best Picture winner.
-Faye Dunaway announced the musical La La Land as the winner and acceptance speeches started.
+A presenter announced the wrong Best Picture winner for the first time in Oscars history.
+Faye Dunaway announced the musical La La Land as the winner, and acceptance speeches started.

-An embarrassing mix-up had happened, and the real winner Moonlight eventually got the gong.
+An embarrassing mix-up had happened, and the actual winner, Moonlight, eventually got the gong.

-Lesson: A report on Forbes describes what to do during a PR crisis, and PwC did exactly this.
-It’s important to take control of the situation quickly and come up with an appropriate response to whatever happened.
+Lesson: A report on Forbes describes what to do during a PR crisis, and PwC did precisely this.
+It’s essential to take control of the situation quickly and respond appropriately to whatever happens.

-By admitting their mistake, the audit firm deterred counter-accusations that would have made the crisis worse.
+By admitting their mistake, the audit firm deterred counter-accusations that would have worsened the crisis.

 The company didn’t blame anyone else for the fiasco.
-This effectively ended the debate that would have done more damage to their reputation.
+This effectively ended the debate, which would have done more damage to their reputation.

 Managing a PR crisis is not easy and requires tact and skills.
-It calls for fast, bold and painful decisions.
-These PR crises examples show that you need to think on your feet during a PR crisis.
+It calls for fast, bold, and painful decisions.
+These PR crisis examples show that you need to think on your feet during a PR crisis.

 Failure to admit a mistake only makes things worse.
-By identifying the problem and apologizing to everyone hurt in the process, you win over the public.
+You win over the public by identifying the problem and apologizing to everyone hurt in the process.
 This prevents a long-winded PR disaster that can debilitate your organization.

-These lessons will come handy when handling PR issues at your company.
+These lessons will come in handy when handling PR issues at your company.